 The Tomorrow’s Teachers: Growing Our Own program at Indiana University Kokomo is designed to identify, encourage, and prepare individuals in one’s local community who are interested in becoming an educator or educational professional.
-This program is based on a Grown Your Own (GYO) approach and only works through great partnerships.
+This program is based on a Grow Your Own (GYO) approach and only works through great partnerships.
 The IU Kokomo School of Education and local school districts work together to create a pipeline of future educators that will meet local school staffing needs and shortages.

 Some of the highlighted features and advantages of this program include: